IkramSen/dag-analyzer/code_gen/README.md

 # Code generator description
+Author : Houssam-Eddine Zahaf

-This package is responsible for generating the task and subtasks code for a given task system under a heterogeneous platform.
+This package is responsible for generating the task and sub-tasks code for a given task system under a heterogeneous platform.
 First, we assume that all alternative choices have been made in the real-time optimization and testing phase.
 Therefore, the task generation does